 by Erin Marissa Russell

-Have you ever wondered what the difference is between durian and jackfruit, or if there even is a difference?
+Have you ever wondered what the difference is between durian fruit and jackfruit, or if there even is a difference?
 It’s a common myth that jackfruit and durian are actually one and the same, when in reality the two fruits are quite different.
 Jackfruit and durian are both tropical fruits that are unfamiliar to many of us in the Western world.
-The jackfruit is a relative of figs and mulberries, a member of the Morocae family, while durian is more closely related to the mallows as a member of the family Malvacae.
+The jackfruit is a relative of figs and mulberries, a member of the Morocae family, while durian is more closely related to the mallows as a member of the Malvaceae family.
 Keep reading to find out more about how jackfruit and durian compare to one another.

 Jackfruit Versus Durian: Botany